Augmentations, annuli, and Alexander polynomials: The Alexander polynomial and gradient flows

 The function $f$ has an associated Novikov complex, that can be defined as follows.
-Consider the maximal Abelian cover of $\widetilde Y_{K}$ of $\bar Y_{K}$, with projection map $\pi \colon \widetilde Y_{K} \to \bar Y_{K}$.
+Consider the maximal Abelian cover $\widetilde Y_{K}$ of $\bar Y_{K}$, with projection map $\pi \colon \widetilde Y_{K} \to \bar Y_{K}$.
 Denote by $\mu$ the positive generator of the deck transformation group $\Z$.
-The lift $\widetilde f\colon \widetilde Y_{K}\to\R$ of $f$ is a Morse function.
-Consider the free product over $\Q$ generated by the critical points of $\tilde f$ graded by the Morse index.
-Elements of the free product can be thought of as infinite sums of critical points and we let $C_*(\tilde f;\Q)$ be the subspace of half-infinite elements.
-More formally,
+A lift $\tilde f\colon \widetilde Y_{K}\to\R$ of $f$ is a Morse function.
+Consider the $\Q$-vector space that is the (infinite) direct product of copies of $\Q$ indexed by the critical points of $\tilde f$.
+This vector space can be graded by the Morse index.
+Elements of the direct product can be thought of as infinite sums of critical points and we let $C_*(\tilde f;\Q)$ be a subspace of half-infinite elements.
+More precisely,

 if, for any $x$ such that $a_x\neq 0$,